LiquidGalaxyLAB/Arduino-Controller/Server/README.txt

 ###########################################################################
-Before running the OSC server script, install these dependencies
+Before running the server script, install these dependencies

 ###########################################################################